Originally published on 10th July 2018 Last updated on 14th April 2022

-You can find this supplement online rather easily, but I’ve linked to an Amazon one, here: Solgar 500 mcg Vitamin B12 Vegetable Capsules – 50 Capsules.
+You can find this supplement online rather easily, but I’ve linked to an Amazon one, here: Solgar Vitamin B12 Capsules.

-A popular vitamin D supplement can be seen here – Solgar, Natural Vitamin D3, 1000 IU, 180 Tablets.
+A popular vitamin D supplement can be seen here – Solgar, Natural Vitamin D3.
 It should always be taken with Vitamin K2.